ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 **NI Web Server Logs:** These are found at `C:\ProgramData\National Instruments\Web Server\logs\error.log`.

 !!! note
-    SystemLink uses log rotation therefore the latest logs may be in one of the numbered `error.log` files.
+    SystemLink uses log rotation.
+Look for 'error.current.log' to find the latest errors.
+If your version of the server does not have an 'error.current.log' file, find the latest errors by locating the numbered 'error.log' file with the latest modified date.

 **Returned Claims:** See [**Viewing Claims Returned by a Provider**](#viewing-claims-returned-by-a-provider).